 Sticky Rice: PCV Thailand Magazine is a publication created by currently serving Peace Corps Volunteers.
 It in no way represents the opinions or thoughts of the United States Government, Peace Corps, or Peace Corps Thailand.

-Kiera Hurley: Multimedia Director, 135 YinD
+Jess Smith: Multimedia Director, 136 YinD

 Alyssa Strong, 135 TESS